Uzaaft/tauri_system_tray/README.md

-# Tauri template for macos system tray apps
+# Tauri template for MacOS system tray apps

+This template should help get you started developing system tray apps with Tauri, Next.js and Typescript.

 ## Technology stack

 Tauri + Next.js + Typescript

-This template should help get you started developing system tray apps with Tauri, Next.js and Typescript.
+## Why?

+Because I found swift code ugly to look at, and I prefer not working in xcode.